-To take out the coconut meat, I freeze the halved shells for 6-8 hours.
+To take out the coconut meat, freeze the halved shells for 6-8 hours.
 Then thaw them for an hour.
-Now insert a knife all along with the corners and the coconut flesh comes out easily.
+Now insert a knife all along with the corners and the coconut flesh will come out easily.

-Cut the flesh in small pieces and either remove the brown skin using a vegetable peeler or a knife or use it as is.
+Cut the flesh into small pieces and either remove the brown skin using a vegetable peeler or a knife or use it as is.

 Yes, you can eat it during pregnancy.
 In fact, coconut is considered very good to eat while pregnant.
 But make sure you eat in moderate quantities and also consult your doctor.

-All the ingredients in this chutney except yogurt is vegan.
-Skip the curd/yogurt and use tamarind instead and you have the recipe for the vegan chutney.
+All the ingredients in this chutney except yogurt are vegan.
+Skip the yogurt to make a vegan version.